MicrosoftDocs/OfficeDocs-O365SecComp-pr.fr-FR/SecurityCompliance/eu-social-security-number-or-equivalent-id.md

 ### <a name="format"></a>Format

-11 chiffres sans espaces et les séparateurs
+11 chiffres sans espaces ni délimiteurs

 ### <a name="pattern"></a>Modèle